Clean water, sanitation and hygiene for every child

 A world where all children have water, sanitation and hygiene

-There’s more to be done.
-Almost 800 children still die each day due to diarrhoea caused by unsafe water, sanitation and hygiene.
-The world has pledged to solve this by achieving universal and equitable access to safe drinking water, sanitation and hygiene for all by 2030 (Sustainable Development Goal 6).
+There is still work to be done.
+More than 700 children still die each day due to diarrhoea caused by unsafe water, sanitation and hygiene.
+The world has made a commitment to ensure that everyone has access to safe drinking water, sanitation, and hygiene by 2030.
+This goal is known as Sustainable Development Goal 6.

 Our commitment is to ensure clean water, sanitation and hygiene for everyone, everywhere we work, by 2030.